RoBOPPics/BB/_pages/app-man-coreController.md

 The way the Queue button works in the app, and the way the physical Queue button works on the robot, is different.
 If you press the Queue button on the robot, you can cycle through and select from only the Patterns and Playlists that you have previously Queued on the robot.
 This makes it possible to play Patterns and Playlists when on-court without a smartphone or tablet.

-## Reboot, Reload, Delay, Navigate
+## Controller: Reboot, Reload, Delay, Navigate

-The second row of buttons in the App: Reboot, Reload, Delay and Navigate; are the same as the physical buttons on the robot when you press and hold the physical button for three seconds.
+The second row of buttons in the Controller section: Reboot, Reload, Delay and Navigate; are the same as the physical buttons on the robot when you press and hold the physical button for three seconds.

 Reboot will reboot the BallBOPPer's onboard computer.